Power Generators, Ships, Cranes, Port Vehicles and Equipment, & More

 But, as impressive as the power output difference, more notable is the difference in toxic emission upon combustion.

-Diesel fuel engines emit 98 percent less carbon monoxide than gasoline engines that do not have a catalytic converter, 97 percent less hydrocarbon, 69 percent less oxides of nitrogen and 15 percent less carbon dioxide.
+Diesel fuel engines emit 98 percent less carbon monoxide than gasoline engines that do not have a catalytic converter, 97 percent less hydrocarbon, 69 percent fewer oxides of nitrogen and 15 percent less carbon dioxide.

 Even Petrol cars with a catalytic converter produce 40 percent more carbon monoxide, 16 percent more hydrocarbons, and 15 percent more carbon dioxide than an engine that burns diesel fuel.